cjohansson/emacs-ssh-deploy/README.md

 * `ssh-deploy-automatically-detect-remote-changes` Enables automatic detection of remote changes *(integer)*
 * `ssh-deploy-on-explicit-save` Enabled automatic uploads on save *(integer)*
 * `ssh-deploy-force-on-explicit-save` Enables forced uploads on explicit save actions *(integer)*
+* `ssh-deploy-run-script-on-explicit-save' - Enabled automatic running of the deployment script on save *(integer)*
 * `ssh-deploy-exclude-list` A list defining what paths to exclude from deployment *(list)*
 * `ssh-deploy-async` Enables asynchronous transfers (you need to have `(make-thread)` or `async.el` installed as well) *(integer)*
 * `ssh-deploy-remote-sql-database` Default database when connecting to remote SQL database *(string)*